FerB0o/Pacman/README.md

-# PacPac
+# PacMan
 ## Description
-PacPac is a two-player game inspired by Pacman.
+PacMan is a two-player game inspired by Pacman.
 One player controls Pacman, while the other controls the ghost.
 The goal is to avoid collision or catch Pacman.

 ## How to Play
 - Player 1 (Pacman): Use `W`, `A`, `S`, `D` keys to move.